Soviet integrated circuit designation: History

 Throughout this article the standards are referred to by the year they came into force.
 Before 1968 each manufacturer used its own integrated circuit designation.
 Following the dissolution of the Soviet Union in 1991, the standards were not as strictly enforced, and a number of manufacturers introduced manufacturer-specific designations again.
 These were typically used in parallel with the standards.
 However, integrated circuits for military, aerospace, and nuclear applications in Russia still have to follow the standard designation.
 Underlining this, the 2010 standard is explicitly labelled a Russian military standard.
 Beside Russia the 2010 standard is applied in Belarus as well.
 Companies in Ukraine mostly stayed with the 1980 standard and prefixed the designation with the letter У (U), e.g. УМ5701ВЕ51.
 The 1980 standard was published in Ukraine as DSTU 3212—95 (ДСТУ 3212-95).
 Bulgarian designations for bipolar integrated circuits, e.g. 1УО709С, look confusingly similar to the 1968 Soviet designations but the standards differ.
 The functional group is also indicated by two letters in the Cyrillic alphabet and many groups were obviously copied from the Soviet standard (АГ, ИД, ИЕ, ЛБ, ЛН, ЛП, МП, ПК, СА, УС).
 Some subgroups differ (ТД, УМ, УО) and some groups are completely different (НС, ОИ, РН).
 For the number after the functional group there is no concept of a series.
 Instead, that number usually matches the Western counterpart (e.g. the 1УО709С is equivalent to a μA709).

-Also as a consequence of dissolution of the Soviet Union, COCOM restrictions were lifted and Russian integrated circuit design firms gained access to foundries abroad.
+Also as a consequence of the dissolution of the Soviet Union, COCOM restrictions were lifted and Russian integrated circuit design firms gained access to foundries abroad.
 In that sense it could be argued that the importance of the Soviet designation has spread across the globe.
 When foundries are not able to label the circuit in the Cyrillic alphabet then the Latin alphabet is used (e.g. KF1174PP1).
+The sanctions in response to the Russian invasion of Ukraine ended this international co-operation in 2022.

 In general, devices already in production when a new standard came out kept their old designation.
 However, in some case devices were renamed: